Tough as Steel: Brendan Fowler

 Scoring a 99 on the Mental Toughness aspect of the TAP assessment is no ordinary feat, and speaks to the impressive nature of Brendan Fowler’s mental make-up.

 Calm.
 Confident.
 Bold.
-These are the three key words used to describe a Rocket Athlete, people like Tom Brady, Buster Posey, and Lauren Chamberlain.
+These are the three key words used to describe a Rocket Athlete, people like potentially the greatest quarterback of all time Tom Brady, former NL MVP and mult-time World Series Champion Buster Posey, and the all time leader in college softball home runs, Lauren Chamberlain.
 All traits that players and coaches who have gone against Fowler can attest to him possessing:

 “While I was coaching at the University of Virginia we could never get a win vs. Duke.
 A lot of that had to do with Brendan refusing to lose—especially in the 4th quarter.
 He’d run off ten straight face-off wins to finish tight games.
 He’s tough as nails, and his off-the-chart TAP results are no surprise,” said Tim McDermott, currently an assistant coach at the University of Utah.